 Keep track of any and all side effects your child has after receiving Hiberix.
 When the child receives a booster dose, you will need to tell the doctor if the previous shot caused any side effects.

-Becoming infected with haemophilus B influenza is much more dangerous to your child's health than receiving Hiberix.
+Becoming infected with haemophilus B influenzae is much more dangerous to your child's health than receiving Hiberix.
 However, like any medicine, this vaccine can cause side effects but the risk of serious side effects is extremely low.

 Call your doctor at once if your child has:

 fussiness, irritability, crying for an hour or longer; or